 Also, let's remember that this is about corporations.
 There is no requirement for a business, like your local bakery, to take this legal form.
 But if they do take this legal form and receive all the benefits that come from it, there needs to be a set of controls in place so they cannot abuse these privileges.

-DO ALL THREE – ENSLAVE THE CORPORATION
+DO ALL THREE – ENSLAVE THE CORPORATION, WHICH FREES UP CAPITALISM

 In games like these, where stakes are high and victory improbable, a wise player takes no chances and installs every protection available.
-My professional recommendation as a financial analyst is to enslave the corporation to society, rather than continue acting as pathetic excuse-making slaves to the dumb-AI.
+My professional recommendation as a financial analyst is to enslave the public corporation to society, rather than continue acting as pathetic excuse-making slaves to the dumb-AI.
 And I wouldn't be shy about doing it, either.

 But the difficult part is getting into a position of power, to write this new code into corporate law, and to put humans back in control.
 Gaining public support is difficult since the problem is too complicated for most people to understand.
 Any attempt to gain support from the masses will be met with corporate apologism and the tendency of those who are oppressed and brainwashed to defend their oppressor and protect corporate profits.
 There is also the circular nature of the problem: people living in dysfunctional times cannot conceive of a future state of functionality – nor do they have anything functional to grasp onto so they can make it to that future state.